inilay/Sprut-web-arcade/README.md

 # Sprut-web-arcade
 ## Description
-Sprut is a small web arcade game written in JavaScript and CSS.
+Sprut is a small web arcade game written in JavaScript.
 The maps were created using the editor Tiled.